Your Privacy

 Daily, weekly, seasonal and menstrual cycles in women’s mood, behavior and vital signs

 How do menstrual cycle lengths and symptoms vary across individuals?
-Can AI be improved to more accurately predict when an individual’s next period will be?
+Can AI help us more accurately predict when an individual’s next period will be?

 Institution: Stanford University